Umuarama

 Umuarama is a municipality in the state of Paraná in Brazil.
-Its population was 112,500 inhabitants in 2020.
+Its population was 117,095 inhabitants in 2022 Census.
 Umuarama is one of the most important cities in Paraná, one of the three states of southern Brazil.
 The city elevation is 430 m (1,300 feet) above sea level and the rainfall is about 1600mm/year (63 inches/yr).
 Umuarama is known as "The Capital of Friendship".

 History

 The municipality was founded in 1955, and colonized by Companhia Melhoramentos Norte do Paraná, a company that settled an important number of cities in Northern Paraná.

 Tourism

 There are a lot of places to visit in Umuarama, the most important are: